Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Discussion

 \section{Discussion}

-This paper presents a comprehensive framework for performing differentially private analysis in high-dimensional linear models, encompassing estimation, inference, and false discovery rate (FDR) control.
-This framework is particularly valuable in scenarios where individual privacy in the dataset needs to be protected and can be readily applied across various disciplines.
+This paper presents a comprehensive framework for conducting differentially private analysis in high-dimensional linear models, encompassing estimation, inference, and false discovery rate (FDR) control.
+The framework is particularly valuable in scenarios where individual privacy in the dataset must be protected and can be readily applied across various disciplines.
 The numerical studies conducted in this work demonstrate that privacy protection can be achieved with only a minor loss in the accuracy of confidence intervals and multiple testing.

-We briefly discuss several intriguing extensions.
-For example, the tools developed for DP estimation, debiased Lasso, and FDR control in this paper can all be extended to the generalized linear models.
-It would also be interesting to explore scenarios where a partial dataset, potentially following a different distribution, is publicly available and not bound by privacy constraints.
-Besides, the newly developed DP-BIC could be adapted for other tasks involving the selection of tuning parameters with privacy assurances.
-Those topics will be left for future research.
+We briefly discuss several possible extensions.
+For example, the tools developed for DP estimation, the debiased Lasso, and FDR control in this paper can be extended to generalized linear models.
+It would also be interesting to explore scenarios where part of a dataset—potentially following a different distribution—is publicly available and not subject to privacy constraints.
+In addition, the newly developed DP-BIC could be adapted for other tasks involving the selection of tuning parameters with privacy guarantees.
+These directions are left for future research.

+\acks{The authors thank the anonymous reviewers for their valuable suggestions.
+Zhanrui Cai was supported in part by the Hong Kong Research Grants Council (Grant No.27301925) and the National Natural Science Foundation of China (Grant No.12501386).
+Sai Li was supported by the National Natural Science Foundation of China (No. 12571314).
+Linjun Zhang was supported in part by NSF DMS-2015378 and NSF CAREER DMS-2340241. }